 Read on to learn common misconceptions about the cold and how to stoke internal body heat while providing a healthier, natural lifestyle for your herd.

 Misconception # 1: Feeding grain & high calorie/starch feeds will keep my horse warm.

-Truth: Forage (hay or pasture) provides large amounts of insoluble fiber which is primarily digested in the hindgut.
-Internal body heat is produced by bacterial fermentation.
+Truth: Forage (hay or pasture) provides large amounts of insoluble fiber which is primarily digested in the hindgut (where bacterial fermentation produces internal body heat).
 High fiber feeds produce long lasting internal body heat to maintain core body temperature.
 The hindgut is your horse’s furnace!
 Keeping it stoked with fuel (forage) helps to keep them warm internally.

 In contrast, grain and feeds - that are lower in fiber and higher in carbohydrates than forage - are primarily digested in the small intestine.
 Enzymes are by and large responsible for digestion that occurs there.
 The small intestine is the main site of soluble carbohydrates, protein and fat digestion as well as vitamin and mineral absorption.